dfberry/mongosample/README.md

 6. verify world map displays data points

 ###Play
-When the website is works and the world map displays data points, let's play with it to see how $sample impacts the results.
+When the website works and the world map displays data points, let's play with it to see how $sample impacts the results.

 1. understand the $sample operator
 2. change the row count
 3. change the aggregation pipeline order
-4. protoype with $sample
+4. prototype with $sample

 ###System architecture
 The ***data import script*** is /insert.js.
 It opens and inserts a json file into a mongoDB collection.
 It doesn't do any transformation.